 “We’re just trying to collect as much food as possible,” Wendland says.
 “Most students are fortunate to not have to worry about food, so we may not realize that one of our classmates is struggling with enough resources to even feed himself.
 We just want to be able to help our fellow students and take away that worry.”

 The Campus Food Pantry was established in 2012 and is a service of Auburn Cares, an Office of Student Affairs division that serves as an advocate, liaison or resource to students in times of need, distress or emergency.

 Sarah Grace Walters, Auburn Cares coordinator, says the number of students requesting food assistance has increased each year.
 So has student awareness of the Campus Food Pantry and its policies.

-Currently, the inventory is particularly low, and since the food pantry relies completely on donations, the Ag Council drive could not come at a better time, Walters says.
+Prior to the Ag Council’s food drive, the inventory was particularly low, and since the food pantry relies completely on donations, the Ag Council drive could not have come at a better time, Walters says.

-Wendland says Ag Council is hoping to collect enough donations to sustain the food pantry’s stock for a while, adding that the effort is a natural extension of the College of Agriculture’s mission.
+Wendland says Ag Council hoped to collect enough donations to sustain the food pantry’s stock for a while, adding that the effort is a natural extension of the College of Agriculture’s mission.